Potato Gnocchi With Roasted Squash and Gorgonzola

 Do you know gnocchi?
 According to the American Heritage Dictionary (and Wikipedia) gnocchi (N'YO-kee) are "...small dumplings made from semolina flour, bread, or potato."
 Oh my—what an uninspiring definition of such a heavenly creation.
 Although cooked and mashed russet potatoes are typically the primary ingredient, they do not taste like mashed potatoes.
-Gnocchi, if made properly, are more firm than mashed potatoes, but softer than pasta.
+Gnocchi, if made properly, is more firm than mashed potatoes, but softer than pasta.
 They are soft and pillowy.

 What Makes This Recipe Work?

 - Butternut squash sauteed in butter becomes creamy, sweet, and caramelized.
-But it is more than just a pretty face; butternut is full of fiber and beta-carotene, Vitamin A, Vitamin B-6, and potassium.
+But it is more than just a pretty face; butternut is full of fiber and beta-carotene, vitamin A, vitamin B-6, and potassium.

 - Pre-packaged gnocchi cooks quickly.